 Sayulita Festivals & Mexican Holidays 2026 | Local Celebrations by Amari Boutique Hotel

-Sayulita, Mexico bursts to life year-round with some of the country’s most colorful and meaningful celebrations.
-From the heartfelt remembrance of Día de los Muertos to the fiery pride of Mexican Independence Day, each festival reveals centuries of tradition, artistry, and community joy — all set against the rhythm of the Pacific Coast. ¡Viva México!
+Sayulita, Mexico comes alive year-round with some of the country’s most colorful and meaningful celebrations.
+From the heartfelt remembrance of Día de los Muertos to the patriotic spirit of Mexican Independence Day, each festival reflects centuries of tradition, artistry, music, cuisine, and community — all set against the relaxed rhythm of the Pacific Coast. ¡Viva México!

 New to Sayulita?
 Visit our Plan Your Trip to Sayulita Guide.